microsoft/vscode-jupyter/TELEMETRY.md

                 - `VirtualEnvWrapper`
                 - `Global`
                 - `System`
-            - `pythonEnvironmentPath`?: `string`
-            A key, so that rest of the information is tied to this. (hash)
-            Common to most of the events.
             - `pythonEnvironmentVersion`?: `string`
             Found plenty of issues when starting Conda Python 3.7, Python 3.7 Python 3.9 (in early days when ipykernel was not up to date)
             Common to most of the events.
-            - `pythonEnvironmentPackages`?: `string`
+            - `resourceHash`?: `string`
-            Comma delimited list of hashed packages & their versions.
+            Hash of the resource (notebook.uri or pythonfile.uri associated with this).
+            If we run the same notebook tomorrow, the hash will be the same.
+            Used to check whether a particular notebook fails across time or not.
+            This is also used to map different telemetry events related to this same resource.
+E.g. we could have an event sent for starting a notebook with this hash,
+            and then later we get yet another event indicating starting a notebook failed.
+And another event indicating the Python environment used for this notebook is a conda environment or
+            we have some other event indicating some other piece of data for this resource.
+With the information across multiple resources we can now join the different data points
+            and have a better understanding of what is going on, e.g. why something failed.
             Common to most of the events.
-            - `kernelConnectionType`?: `KernelConnectionMetadata['kind']`
-            Whether kernel was started using kernel spec, interpreter, etc.
+            - `resourceType`?: `<see below>`
+            Used to determine whether this event is related to a Notebooks or Interactive window.
             Common to most of the events.
-            - `kernelLanguage`: `string`
-            Language of the kernel connection.
-            Common to most of the events.
-            - `actionSource`: `<see below>`
-            Whether this was started by Jupyter extension or a 3rd party.
-            Common to most of the events.
             Possible values include:
+                - `'notebook'`
+                - `'interactive'`
+            - `result`: `<see below>`
+            The result of the interrupt,
+            Possible values include:
+                - `success`
-                - `jupyterExtension`
+                - `timeout`
-                - `3rdPartyExtension`
+                - `restart`
-            - `capturedEnvVars`?: `boolean`
+            - `userExecutedCell`?: `boolean`
-            Whether we managed to capture the environment variables or not.
-            In the case of conda environments, `false` would be an error condition, as we must have env variables for conda to work.
+            Whether the user executed a cell.
             Common to most of the events.
         - Measures:
             - `duration`: `number`
             Duration of a measure in milliseconds.
             Common measurement used across a number of events.
+            - `interruptCount`?: `number`
+            This number gets reset after we attempt a restart or change kernel.
+            Common to most of the events.
+            - `kernelInterpreterCount`: `number`
+            Total number of interpreters in the kernel spec list.
+            Common to most of the events.
+            - `kernelLiveCount`: `number`
+            Total number of live kernels in the kernel spec list.
+            Common to most of the events.
+            - `kernelSpecCount`: `number`
+            Total number of kernel specs in the kernel spec list.
+            Common to most of the events.
             - `pythonEnvironmentCount`?: `number`
             Total number of python environments.
-            Common to most of the events.
-            - `interruptCount`?: `number`
-            This number gets reset after we attempt a restart or change kernel.
             Common to most of the events.
             - `restartCount`?: `number`
             This number gets reset after change the kernel.